Change the world, a home we all care for and share.

 In centuries past, if you didn't like what was happening in one corner of the globe, you could pack up, move to a large uninhabited area, and start a new country.
 No more.
 There are few large, uninhabited areas left.
 And we are all interconnected in ways we have never been before in history.

-We all have a responsibility – to ourselves and to our children and grandchildren – to do more than we are doing in this world to resolve conflicts in a way that is constructive rather than destructive.
-No more critical legacy challenge faces us than how we can learn to live together and deal constructively with what can far too easily become violence that leads to more violence too horrible to even dare to imagine.
+We all have a responsibility – to ourselves and to our children and grandchildren – to do more than we're doing in this world to resolve conflicts in a way that is constructive rather than destructive.
+How can we learn to live together and deal constructively with what can far too easily become violence that leads to more violence too horrible to even dare to imagine?

 From an anthropological perspective, the human beings alive today are descended from the same small group of people, our common grandmothers and grandfathers, who lived thousands and thousands of years ago.
 At the same time, anthropologists have identified more than fifteen thousand distinct ethnic groups on the planet.
 Our challenge is to recognize our common humanity while making allowances for these differences.
 In the spirit of acting locally, one of the places we can start is in our communities, specifically in our schools.
 And so a Safe Schools activity set is part of the Our World program.

 As human beings, we have incredible potential.
-Legacy Community Building is based on the hope that we can tap into that potential.
-It doesn't offer an easy or quick solution.
-It is an ongoing process of learning for young and old.
 We are born with an urge to play and create, to be curious and inventive, to experiment and explore.
 Our education either affirms these tendencies or smothers them.
 Education – in the broadest sense of the term – is central to community building and a peaceful world.
 Said Maria Montessori, "Preventing conflicts is the work of politics; establishing peace is the work of education."
 Education means listening, asking questions, and seeking to understand the nature of a problem.
 It means looking at the problem from your own perspective as well as the perspectives of others.
 It means learning skills and using them creatively, balancing a concern for yourself with a concern for the larger community.
 It means building on the past while finding new ways for people to live together peacefully in an increasingly shrinking world that also needs our care and protection.

 Start your Our World journey: